TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 39 - 8/4 (Saturday)
 Spending all morning working on learning frameworks.
 This course keeps getting more and more insane every day.
 It's mind boggling how much fun stuff there is to learn.

+### Day 40 - 8/5 (Sunday)
+Today was a little busy so didn't get to do as much code as I would've liked.
+But for today, I continued playing around with Backbone events.
+Working on the UdaciMeals project.